Do’s in Rome – With our insider tips you will become familiar with Rome and learn what to do and what not to miss.

-And here is my next insider tip: You should leave early in the morning at 5 o’clock for a walk through the narrow streets of the center, then you have the city for you alone.
+And here is our next insider tip: You should leave early in the morning before sunrise, at 5 or 6 o’clock, for a walk through the narrow streets of the center.
+You then have the city for you alone.
 Joggers run from the center in the morning sometimes to the Villa Borghese or rising the Gianicolo up to Villa Pamphili.
 From 6 o’clock there are already more people around.
 Especially during the summer heat, you shall have a break in the afternoon and prepare for a nice evening in the city.

-Many ice cream parlors in Rome offer very good ice of own production.
-There are interesting taste combinations and the good craftsmen with their own laboratories use only fresh ingredients and some only organic products.
-Where I go to eat ice cream you find in my insider tip about good ice cream parlors.
+No Rome holiday is complete if you have not tried the excellent ice cream carefully prepared in many ice cream parlors made from the finest ingredients.
+Many ice cream shops in Rome offer very good ice cream from their own production.
+There are interesting flavor combinations and the good craft shops with their own laboratory use only fresh ingredients and some only organic products.
+Read on here for the best ice cream parlors in Rome.

-You should taste the Roman cuisine.
-Not everywhere, where it says Roman cuisine Roman cuisine is in there.
-The most restaurants with Roman cuisine can be found in the ghetto.
-There are also the typical fried artichokes “Carciofi alla Giudia”.
-Typical dishes of the Roman cuisine are the pasta dishes “Cacio e Pepe” – pasta with a sauce of pecorino (ewes milk cheese) and pepper, the “Gricia” – the original recipe is with cheek lard and pecorino, the “Amatriciana” – a “Gricia” with tomato, “Carbonara” – with egg, cheese and a type of bacon or the “Pajata” – with intestine of the milk calf.
+To experience the lifestyle of the Romans, you must get to know the Roman cuisine.
+Not in all places, where Roman cuisine is advertised you find it really.
+Most restaurants serving Roman cuisine are in the ghetto, in the city center, in Monti and in the Testaccio area.
+In the ghetto you will also find the typical deep fried artichokes “Carciofi alla Giudia”.
+Rome experts choose typical dishes of Roman cuisine such as pasta “Cacio e Pepe” – pasta with a sauce made from sheep’s cheese and pepper, the “Gricia” – original with exuberant pork cheek and sheep’s cheese, the “Amatriciana” – a “Gricia” with tomatoes, the “Carbonara” – a “Gricia” with egg or the “Pajata” – with gut of the milk calf.

 Maybe you want to go shopping.
 On the Via del Corso and the side streets on the right and on the left you will find most brands and trading houses from cheap to expensive.
 You will find the Nobel marks in Via dei Condotti, which leads from the Via del Corso to the Spanish Steps, and in the streets next to it.
 You will find art in Via Margutta, antiques in Via dei Coronari.
 As you stroll through the narrow streets of the city, you will discover many more shops with specialties and curiosities.
 Other shopping streets are Via Cola di Rienzo near the Vatican and the Via Appia betIen St. John’s Basilica and Piazza Re di Roma.
 So you can combine the visit of the Basilica of San Giovanni with a small shopping detour.
 Behind the city walls, in via Sannio, there is a flea market.